epanov1602/FRC-8630-2024/README.md

   }
 ```

-, now here is the trick -- to bind this to a button we cannot use `whileTrue()` anymore! (we don't want the process to stop in the middle abd the gamepiece left stuck in the shooter, if the operator releases the button before the shooter is done firing).
+, now here is the trick -- to bind this to a button we cannot use `whileTrue()` anymore! (we don't want the command to stop in the middle and the gamepiece left stuck in the shooter if the operator releases the button before the shooter is fully done firing).

-Instead, this command should be bound to a button using `onTrue()` method (this means, the command will start when the button is pushed, but it will only finish when it is done).
+Instead, this command should be bound to a button using `onTrue()` method (this means, the command will start executiom when the button is pushed, but it will only finish when it is done).

 So, inside of `configureButtonBindings()` function, please add something like this: